 CAC 40 Daily chart (05 July 2019 – 18 November 2020)

-Looking at its daily chart, France's CAC 40 stock index seems to have been caught under its 76.4% Fibonacci retracement from the 6111 to 3502 drop, an important area to surpass if it wishes to catch up with its US counterparts.
-This appears to confirm 5495 as a short-term resistance, but momentum indicators suggest a continuation of the upward trend, therefore putting focus on 5705 as the next hurdle, an area of increased selling pressure in the past.
+Looking at its daily chart, the CAC 40 seems to have been caught under its 76.4% Fibonacci retracement from the 6111 to 3502 drop, an important area to surpass if it wishes to catch up with its US counterparts.
+This confirms 5495 as a short-term resistance, but momentum indicators suggest a continuation of the upward trend, therefore putting focus on 5705 as the next hurdle, an area of increase selling pressure in the past.
 On the flip side, a move below the 61.8% Fibonacci at 5114 will invalidate this trend.

 When referring to technical analysis, I think Fibonacci levels are a key indicator to focus on at present given that they allow for comparison between different assets on the health of their recovery from the coronavirus-led moves.
-Especially as we start to see a light at the end of the tunnel, an important strategy may be to look for undervalued/oversold stocks that appear to have compelling growth potential given the end of the pandemic, and Fibonacci levels are a great tool to do that on a wider, index level.
+Especially as we start to see a light at the end of the tunnel, an important strategy is to look for undervalued/oversold stocks that have great growth potential given the end of the pandemic, and Fibonacci levels are a great tool to do that on a wider, index level.

 --- Written by Daniela Sabin Hathorn, Market Analyst